 A Neighbourhood Plan is a statutory or legal document.
 A Parish Design Statement is not and, therefore, carries little weight in planning decisions.

 Our Neighbourhood Plan will be able to influence what new buildings in the parish should look like by including references to design standards taken from the Parish Design Statement.
-We may also annex the Parish Design Statement to the Neighbourhood Plan.
+We may also annex some or all of the Parish Design Statement to the Neighbourhood Plan.
 As the Parish Design Statement was written in 2003, this could be a revision of the existing document.

 The Parish Council are the owners of our Neighbourhood Plan.
 They have set up a Steering Group to take the day to day lead on the development of our Neighbourhood Plan.
 This is a small group of volunteers supported from, time to time, by specialist planning consultants appointed by the Parish Council.